parsa-cloudsuite/parsa-cloudsuite.github.io/mediastreaming.md

 bench: "true"
 ---

-**DISCLAIMER: This repo is still under construction!**

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

-This benchmark uses the Nginx web server as a streaming server for hosted videos of various lengths and qualities.
-The client, based on the httperf load generator, generates a load mix for different videos, to stress the server.
+This benchmark uses the [Nginx][nginx_repo] web server as a streaming server for hosted videos of various lengths and qualities.
+The client, based on [httperf's][httperf_repo] wsesslog session generator, generates a request mix for different videos, to stress the server.

 ## Using the benchmark ##
 The benchmark has two tiers: the server and the clients.
 The server runs Nginx, and the clients send requests to stream videos from the server.
 Each tier has its own image which is identified by its tag.

 ### Dockerfiles ###

 Supported tags and their respective `Dockerfile` links:

  - [`server`][serverdocker]: This represents the Nginx streaming server running as a daemon.
  - [`client`][clientdocker]: This represents the httperf client.
  - [`dataset`][datasetdocker]: This represents the video files dataset for the streaming server.